alankrit25bai10512-tech/Brain-tumor-Classification/README.md

 ## **3) Open the Project:**

-- Upload Vithyarthi Project.ipynb to Google Colab.
+- Upload Vithyarthi Project.ipynb(name of your project) to Google Colab.

 ## **4) Run the Notebook:**